China says to launch mutual fund recognition with Hong Kong on July 1

 Regulators in China and Hong Kong started discussing mutual recognition for fund products in 2012 and reached a preliminary agreement in 2013.

-However, the plan had been on the backburner since as Beijing focused on other schemes to liberalise its capital market, notably the stock connect between Shanghai and Hong Kong, industry players said.
+However, the plan had been on the backburner since as Beijing focused on other schemes to liberalize its capital market, notably the stock connect between Shanghai and Hong Kong, industry players said.

 Under the mutual fund recognition scheme, Hong Kong is aiming to encourage money managers to base their funds in the city as it looks to correct a historic skew that has reduced it to largely a sales and marketing hub for funds.